 I am happy to report that Surfshark did an excellent job of ramming through regional roadblocks for Netflix, opening access in the U.S., France, the United Kingdom, Japan and other countries.

 Amazon Prime didn’t fare quite as well.
-While I could access U.S. Prime content via Surfshark, the U.K. content was unavailable.
+While I could access U.S. Amazon Prime content via Surfshark, the U.K. content was unavailable.

 Hulu was a hit or miss proposition, with only a few U.S. VPN server locations allowing access to Hulu content.
 One location worked for a few minutes, then Hulu cut me off.